-As a result of the tax inspection, the French tax authorities notified Eutelsat Communications S.A. and Eutelsat S.A., on 20 December 2012, of tax adjustments of 1.5 million euros and 26.1 million euros respectively, including late payment interest and penalties.
+As a result of the tax inspection, the French tax authorities notified Eutelsat S.A., on 20 December 2012, of a tax adjustment of 26.1 million euros, including late payment interest and penalties.

-During the financial year ended 30 June 2014, the Group signed an agreement with the French tax authorities providing for tax adjustments totalling 7.4 million euros, including late payment interest and penalties.
+During the financial year ended 30 June 2014, the Group signed an agreement with the French tax authorities providing for tax adjustments totalling 6.5 million euros, including late payment interest and penalties.
 This amount was paid during the second half-year of this financial year.